 How to Start Composting?
 Everything You Need To Know About It.
 Welcome to the Composting Universe!
 Where you will find everything you must know about it.
-This is the site we needed when we started so, thinking about that, here we builded a wide and clear room where you can dive into composting universe every time you want to.
-Here we`ll talk about everything its required to know when starting making compost at home, no matter if its a big or small place, composting is suitable for every lifestyle.
+This is the site we needed when we started so, thinking about that, here we build a wide and clear room where you can dive into composting universe every time you want to.
+Here we`ll talk about How to Start Composting? and Everything You Need To Know About It.

 This is a Compost library, or what we like to call: the Composting Oracle, but without the ambiguity it characterizes the oracles.
 You ask and you will be answered.
 No, we don´t know where time goes but we know everything about composting, tumblers, carbon and nitrogen ratio, how to troubleshoot all the inconveniences it may appear, indoor & outdoor composting, vermiculture, compost tea, how to use compost and more.

 Basically, compost is an organic regenerator of soils that needs organic matter to develop and maintain bacterial life.
 With organic regenerator we mean that is a natural process of decomposition in controlled conditions (keeping an eye in a few things we`ll tell you around here) to get your own soil or garden nourishment.
 Compost is the transfer of organic waste into rich black gold.
 Here you can unblock the 3 keys to understanding the compost meaning and its universe!

 But, there is a particularity we like to light up about compost manufacturing: the mesophilic and termophilic phases.
 As every natural process, composting has stages where the organic matter decay and transform into healthy soil.
 The mesophilic and termophilic ones, are very important cause they are the ones where the compost heats up to reduce the viability of pathogens and weed seeds (by EPA 40 CFR 503 standards) and stabilizes the carbon such that it is beneficial to plant growth.
 More info here